mangushev/mfgan/README.md

 This is recommender system, GAN based.
 It predicts next item user would be interested in.

-Discriminator judges discriminator suggestions based on factors associated with item such as price, sentiments, etc. and sends feedback signal to improve generator.
+Discriminator judges generator suggestions based on factors associated with item such as price, sentiments, etc. and sends feedback signal to improve generator.

 Training sequence is in the article:

-- pretrain generator on MLE: works
+- pretrain generator on MLE: converges
-- generate samples with this generator: works
+- generate samples with this generator: done
-- pretrain discriminator on binary cross entropy: seems works
+- pretrain discriminator on binary cross entropy: converges
 - train generator and discriminator in a loop: didn't try yet

 TO-DO and notices: